CycloneDX/cyclonedx-python-lib/docs/outputting.rst

 * Output to string (for you to do with as you require)
 * Output directly to a filename you provide

-The default output will be in XML at Schema Version 1.4.
+By default output will be in XML at latest supported schema version - see :py:mod:`cyclonedx.output.LATEST_SUPPORTED_SCHEMA_VERSION`.

 Supported CycloneDX Schema Versions
 -----------------------------------